zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbo.md

 export OMP_NUM_THREADS=4
 $ mpirun -n 8 perturbo.x -npools 8 -i pert.in > pert.out
 ```
-This task is usually time-comsuming time-consuming on a single core, thus we run this calculation on multiple cores (32 cores in this case) using hybrid MPI plus openMP parallelization.
+This task is usually time-consuming on a single core, thus we run this calculation on multiple cores (32 cores in this case) using hybrid MPI plus openMP parallelization.

 We obtain two output files: